-The Google Mountain View Campus, designed by Bjarke Ingels Architects + Heatherwick Studio, is a combination of two projects – Charleston East and Bay View – which are conceived as heterogeneous spaces with the potential to address the firm’s constantly evolving needs and integrate future work models.
-Hence the roof is detached from the slabs and walls, giving rise to a vast, hangar-like free space.
-The program is distributed in two levels linked by courtyards: the ground floor contains public spaces and auxiliary uses, while the upper floors house the actual work areas and recreational facilities.
+The Google Mountain View Campus, designed by Bjarke Ingels Architects and Heatherwick Studio, combines two projects: Charleston East and Bay View.
+The campus was designed to accommodate the company’s constantly evolving needs and integrate future work models.
+The roof is detached from the slabs and walls, creating a vast, hangar-like free space.
+The program is organized into two levels connected by courtyards.
+The ground floor contains public spaces and auxiliary uses, while the upper floors house the actual work areas and recreational facilities.
+This innovative design approach creates a heterogeneous space that is both functional and visually striking.

 Google Campus Technical Information

-- Architects1-5: BIG Bjarke Ingels + Group Heatherwick Studio
+- Architects1-21: BIG Bjarke Ingels + Group Heatherwick Studio

 - Location: Mountain View, California, USA